heavymetalavo/craft-aialttext/README.md

 - For "bad request" errors, ensure your selected model supports vision capabilities.
 - Alt text generation is processed through Craft's queue system for bulk operations, so check the queue if generation seems to be taking a long time.
 - Any errors _should_ be logged, check your queue.log files!
+- Check the asset has a title!
+If somehow an asset exists without one craft will not be able to resave it.

 ## ⚠️ Disclaimer